2020 Census Deadline - Wednesday, September 30

 How to Fill Out the Census

 This is the first time the census can be completed online and that will be the preferred method.
 The data entered is secure and goes through three levels of encryption.
-The online portal will open Thursday, March 26.
 People can also do the census over the phone or request a paper form.

-Because completing the census is required of everyone by federal law, those who have not submitted their information online, by phone or on a paper form will have a census taker come to their home starting Friday, May 1.
+Because completing the census is required of everyone by federal law, those who have not submitted their information online, by phone or on a paper form will have a census taker come to their home.
+Census takers are in the community now.